 Recycling collection bins are placed clearly throughout all areas, clearly labelled.

 We collect in our recycling sheds for reuse or single transport to recycling centres, paper, glass, cans, cardboard, metal, plastics, timber, building materials

 Recycle electronic equipment, cartridges, toners and batteries

 All our organic waste is composted in our own systems

 We aim to grow as much as we can of our catering requirements in our 4 organic certified polytunnels and orchard.
 We reduce unnecessary consumption, support ethical trading, the local economy and maximise the positive benefits of our own financial activities.
 We give preference to suppliers who subscribe to sustainable development principles.

-- We are vegetarian society certified and all our course catering is vegetarian and also the majority of our wedding catering.
+All our course catering is vegetarian and also a lot of our wedding catering.

 We aim to reduce the detrimental impacts of transport through individual work – related car use where possible

 Minimise the impact of necessary business travel by encouraging our visitors to maximise the use of public transport, walking or cycling.
 We offer visitors pick up from the train station or local bus stops